Become A Precinct Captain

 Precinct Captains constitute the Board of Directors, or Central Committee for the local Democratic Party in Bonneville County.
-If you want to have a voice in the next election, this post will provide it.
+They are elected or appointed.
 Precinct Captains elect the Central Committee officers and the Legislative District Chairs that lead our efforts, and they are the ones that have a vote in deciding our planning, strategies, and activities locally.

 What does a Precinct Captain do?